SKY BET SUNDAY SERIES 2026 - GUIDE TO THE TRACKS

 COURSE CHARACTERISTICS

-Hamilton Park is a right-handed, loop course with a five-furlong run-in as part of the home straight.
-The track is undulating in nature, with a pronounced finishing climb.
+Hamilton Park is a right-handed, loop course, with a five-furlong run-in as part of the home straight.
+The track itself is undulating in nature, with a pronounced finishing climb, and bears similarities to Goodwood.

-For races over 1m4f and beyond, the start takes place immediately in front of the public enclosures.
-This offers racegoers the opportunity to see the horses racing in both directions – initially away from the grandstand - at close quarters.
+For races run over 1m5f, the start takes place immediately in front of the public enclosures.
+This offers spectators an opportunity to see the horses racing in both directions, initially away from the grandstand.

-Hamilton staged the third Sky Bet Sunday Series fixture of the year on Sunday 2nd June.
+Hamilton Park staged the fourth Sky Bet Sunday Series fixture of the year on 15th June.

 TOP TRAINERS (LAST YEAR)